EM-shopify-dev/add-product-variants-description/README.md

-# Adding Product Variants Description into the Older version of Dawn Theme
+# Adding Product Variants Description into the Older version of Theme

 First, here's how to display description depending on a selected product variant :